tomersadeh123/SmartOrginaizer/README.md

-after those run this command to start the program : node . or node index.js.
+after those run this command to start the program : node . or node index.js. if it does not work, run this: cd SmartOrginaizer and then run this: node index.js

 afterwards you can run one of the html files and use them. please notice that once you have registred your credentials will be saved in a json file names users.json